Men’s Issues Counseling

 And, honestly men are not taught how to do these things in school.
 Men often have poor role models.
 Many men can struggle to express emotions in a way to respects themselves and their partners.
 This can keep us from the healthy relationships that we so deeply desire.
 Relationships that are mutually nourishing, supportive, and authentic.

 Whether or not we like to admit it, there is an epidemic of men’s mental illness in this country.
 Men are less likely to ask for the help that they need, but are in critical need for mental health support.
+Many clients find that working with a male counselor feels like the right fit to really feel heard, especially when discussing issues related to relationships, work/life balance, expectations, and family issues.

-You might be like one of my many clients how saw images of other men being happy and fulfilled and couldn’t figure out where they went wrong.
+You might be like one of my many clients who saw images of other men being happy and fulfilled and couldn’t figure out where they went wrong.
 They didn’t know how to improve their lives or their relationship or would unconsciously sabotage their goals.

 And when times get tough, they leaned on their significant other.
 But if relationship had starting to falter, they became either worried or detached.
 Even worse, after a relationship ended through breakup or divorce, they were left without any real support.